 Ways God Grows Us Through Loneliness

-Fortunately, she was able to find a small Bible study some time after that and the friendships she made there were ones that have lasted more than a decade now.
-But loneliness is not a condition that only affect the single mom, or even a single person.
+Fortunately, she was able to find a small Bible study sometime after that, and the friendships she made there were ones that have lasted more than a decade now.
+But loneliness is not a condition that only affects the single mom or even a single person.
 It impacts us all.
 Sometimes, we can be sitting in a room filled with others, just like my friend was so many years ago, and feel completely and utterly alone.
-But it is in this time of loneliness that God can grow us in ways that we could’ve never imagined.
+But it is in this time of loneliness that God can grow us in ways that we never could’ve imagined.
 Consider the following:

-- Being lonely can often promote a powerful quite time.
+- Being lonely can often promote a powerful, quiet time.
 Okay, so I admit it.
-There have certainly been times in my own life, when my prayer time with the Lord has been habitual and mundane, and other times, when it seemed the power of God was raining down from Heaven on my like fire.
+There have certainly been times in my own life when my prayer time with the Lord has been habitual and mundane, and other times, when it seemed the power of God was raining down from Heaven on me like fire.
 The difference is often my expectation and willingness to see it and hear from God.
-The times when I’ve been most desperate for Him – the times when wailing and crying and screaming for breakthrough were most prevalent – are the times when I’ve most assuredly seen Him.
-Your time of loneliness may be an intentional stripping away of all things by the Lord, so that you can grow in your walk with Him.
+The times when I’ve been most desperate for Him – the times when wailing and crying and screaming for a breakthrough were most prevalent – are the times when I’ve most assuredly seen Him.
+Your time of loneliness may be an intentional stripping away of all things by the Lord so that you can grow in your walk with Him.